Top up your knowledge tank, sharpen your skills or improve your understanding of a tricky concept by tapping into the expertise of a tutor.

-Interested in becoming a volunteer peer tutor and having your volunteer work recognized on your Co-Curricular Record (CCR)?
+Are you interested in becoming a volunteer peer tutor and having your volunteer work recognized on your Co-Curricular Record (CCR)?
 We are currently accepting applications for up to 20 volunteer tutors.

 What does a volunteer peer tutor do?

-As a volunteer peer tutor, you will assist your tutees in understanding course material, which will help them become more independent learners.
+As a volunteer peer tutor, you will assist your tutees in understanding course material which will help them become more independent learners.
 You must have an 'A' grade or higher in the courses you wish to tutor.
 Through peer tutoring, you will give your tutees the individual and specialized attention they need in order to accommodate their learning.

 How to become a volunteer peer tutor

-- aware that this is a co-curricular activity — not a paid position.
+Please note, this is a co-curricular activity — not a paid position.

 To apply as a volunteer peer tutor, please fill out our online CCR tutor application form.
 Depending on demand and availability, you will be matched with a tutee who requires your help.

 Join the SAIT tutor registry as either a peer or professional tutor.
 As a tutor on the registry, you will set your own availability and hourly rates and be responsible for working with your tutee to schedule sessions and arrange payments.